Jean-Tinland/simple-bar/README.md

 **_`simple-bar` is optimized for the english language.
 Icon association is not localized._**

-**_`simple-bar` has only be fully tested on several Intel based Macs and is working on Catalina, Big Sur & Monterey.
-I can't guaranty it will fully work on all M1 Macs._**
+**_`simple-bar` has only been fully tested on several Intel based Macs and is working on Catalina, Big Sur & Monterey.
+I can't guarantee it will fully work on all M1 Macs._**

 **_Mac book with top notch may be subject to display issues if you use the process widget: you can now uncheck "Center process widget" in the settings module.._**